NEU-CS/ChessArena/README.md

     --model_name "your model name" \
     --url "your api url"
 ```

-You can also pass parameters like `temperature`, `top_p`, `max_tokens` etc. to control the quality of LLM generation results.
+You can also pass parameters like $temperature, top\_p, max\_tokens$ etc. to control the quality of LLM generation results.

-In `fine-grained_evaluation.py`, there is also a `board_reconstruction` task, which is a board reconstruction task for blindfold mode.
+In fine-grained_evaluation.py, there is also a board_reconstruction task, which is a board reconstruction task for blindfold mode.
 If you're interested, you can also conduct experiments with it.

-### Scripts
+#### Scripts

-We have saved example scripts in `./scripts` for your reference.
+We have saved example scripts in ./scripts for your reference.

+### Chess Training
 ## Chess Training

 All our training was completed on 8 H800 GPUs.
 SFT training takes about 4 hours; RL training takes about 60 hours.